rhkoly/Machine-learning-model-for-classification/README.md

 # Machine-learning-model-for-classification
-Random forest, support vector and Neural Net model for using classification over winedata
+Random forest, support vector and Neural Net model for using classification over wine data